Ntak Ibesit

-The road linking Ikot Afanga town and Ntak Ibesit was named after a man called Udo Anwa-the Man Leopard.
+The road linking Ikot Afanga town and Ntak Ibesit (Usung Nun Anwa) was named after a man called Udo Anwa-the Man Leopard.
 He was a commander who was arrested during the Ekpe Ikpa Ukot War, of the late 1940s.
 The MAN LEOPARD killings were believed to be one war fought, in the southern Annang, to draw the attention of the colonial administrators to the plight of the locals in the area, who were regarded mainly as drawers of waters and hewers of wood.
 The struggle has engaged the attention of many authors internationally (see: G I Nwaka: The Leopard Killings of Southern Annang 1943-48, 1986).